rc-kid/rckid/README.md

 This should install all necessary packages, including platformio and 3rd party libraries used by RCKid.

 > I'm building RCKid on Ubuntu 22.04 WSL, which is the only "officially" supported distribution, other linux flavours should work equally well, but the package manager commands must be updated.

+Building all cartridges that are part of this repo is then as easy as running the following:

+    mkdir build
+    cd build
+    cmake ..
+    cmake --build .

+The various cartridges will then be available under the `build/cartridges` folder and its subfolders in the `UF2` format.

+### Mock Builds

+Alternatively, several parts of the RCKid library can also build locally on your dev machine for easier debugging and testing.
+To do so, run the following from RCKid's root folder:

+    mkdir build-mock
+    cd build-mock
+    cmake .. -DARCH=MOCK
+    cmake --build .